 - Login Capability.
-See Login to the Vertiv[TM] Liebert[®] APM2 Touchscreen Control Panel on page 53 for more information. - Silencing alarms.
-See Silence an Alarm on page 56 for more information. - Turning the UPS On.
-See Inverter On on page 56 for more information. - Turning the UPS Off.
-See Inverter Off on page 56 for more information. - Resetting faults.
-See Reset Fault on page 57 for more information. - Enabling Energy Saving Mode.
-See Energy Saving Mode Activation on page 58 for more information. - To check the status of the UPS and its external batteries, including all measured parameters, events and alarms, see Viewing UPS Status on page 59.
+See Log in to the Vertiv[TM] Liebert[®] APM2 Touchscreen Control Panel on page 65 for more information. - Silencing alarms.
+See Silence an alarm on page 68 for more information. - Turning the UPS On.
+See Inverter On on page 68 for more information. - Turning the UPS Off.
+See Inverter Off on page 68 for more information. - Resetting faults.
+See Reset Fault on page 69 for more information. - Enabling energy saving mode.
+See Energy Saving Mode Activation on page 70 for more information. - To check the status of the UPS and its external batteries, including all measured parameters, events, and alarms, see Viewing UPS Status on page 71 and Vertiv[TM] Liebert[®] APM2 Touchscreen Control Panel Components on the next page.

-The display of Liebert[®] APM2 touchscreen control panel displays the one line graphic screen and unit status.
+The Liebert® APM2 touchscreen control panel's display default view is two panes: One line graphic screen and unit status.
 The appearance can be changed to multiple panes that show other data.
-Customizing the appearance is detailed in customizing the display.
+Customizing the appearance is detailed in Customizing the display.